API Platform

 API Key (Recommended)

 Use an API key from the dashboard.
 API keys do not expire (unless you set an expiration date), so you never need to re-authenticate.
-This is the recommended method for regular MCP usage.
+This is the recommended method for regular export/docs/catalog MCP usage.
+It cannot create creator-owned template drafts.

 Generate an API key from the dashboard, then pass it as a Bearer token.
 Most MCP clients handle this automatically when you add the server.